wzhouxiff/EBSNetMEFNet/README.md

 ## Quick Test

-The code is tested on 64 bit Linux (Ubuntu 14.04 LTS), and besed on Pytorch 0.4.1 with Python 2.7.
+The code is tested on 64 bit Linux (Ubuntu 14.04 LTS) and based on Pytorch 0.4.1 with Python 2.7.

 1. Clone this github repo